Table of Contents

 - Cobalt-rich crusts lining the sides of mid-ocean ridges and underwater mountains, also known as seamounts.

 - Facilitate Energy Transition: Copper or nickel for batteries, cobalt for electric cars or manganese for steel production: rare earth minerals and metals are fundamental to the renewable energy technologies driving the world’s energy transition.

 - These are key to making modern gadgets, from smartphones and laptops to pacemakers, hybrid cars and solar panels.
 Carmakers will need more of these metals in order to make battery cathodes and electrical connectors for an electric vehicle fleet.

 - Depleting Terrestrial Deposits: Expanding technology and infrastructure has fueled the global demand for resources like cobalt and nickel, whose supply is depleting fast onshore.
 Hence, more and more countries, including manufacturing powerhouses India and China, are moving towards the ocean for extracting these resources.

 - Potential Zones: The Clarion-Clipperton Zone between Hawaii and Mexico is a potential hotbed for critical minerals.
 The basin in the central Indian Ocean and the seabed off the Cook Islands, Kiribati atolls and French Polynesia in the South Pacific are also of interest for potential extraction.

 - Disturbance of the Seafloor: The digging and gauging of the ocean floor by machines can alter or destroy deep-sea habitats.
-This leads to the loss of species and the fragmentation or loss of ecosystem structure and function.
+This leads to the loss of species, many of which are found nowhere else, and the fragmentation or loss of ecosystem structure and function.